-Battelle defaulted on the contract with UST in June 1990, after which routine samples were collected and frozen (Lyon et al. 1991, 1992).
+Battelle defaulted on the contract with UST in June 1990, after which routine samples were collected and frozen [Lyon et al. 1991, 1992].
 Between September and November 1990, temporary contracts and agreements were established and samples were analyzed at the following laboratories: Los Alamos National Laboratory (LANL; plutonium), TMA-Norcal (strontium), PNL-Analytical Chemistry Laboratory (325 Building; tritium), and Westinghouse Hanford Company (222-S Building; elemental uranium).
 In February 1991, International Technology Analytical Services began analyses for plutonium, americium, curium, and isotopic uranium.
 LANL was replaced by Oak Ridge National Laboratory and Reynolds Electrical and Engineering Company at the Nevada Test Site (plutonium) in April 1991.
 The contract with International Technology Analytical Services replaced the contract with UST, but the other laboratories continued to process samples until the backlog was worked off.
 Therefore, the work at the temporary laboratories was finishing during late 1991 through early 1992; Hanford received the last results in March 1992.
-This interruption in the normal process of bioassay monitoring had two effects that show in the bioassay records for this period: (1) changes in the minimum detectable activities (MDAs) for the various analyses reflecting capabilities at the interim laboratories; and (2) delays in collection, analysis, and follow-up to high routine results from the normal pattern (Lyon et al. 1991, 1992).
+This interruption in the normal process of bioassay monitoring had two effects that show in the bioassay records for this period: (1) changes in the minimum detectable amount (MDAs) for the various analyses reflecting capabilities at the interim laboratories; and (2) delays in collection, analysis, and followup to high routine results from the normal pattern [Lyon et al. 1991, 1992].

-5.2.1 PLUTONIUM
+5.2.1 Plutonium

-As presented in Section 5.1.2, an SEC was designated in which NIOSH found that it was infeasible to reconstruct doses for plutonium before August 31, 1946 due to inadequate monitoring (72 FR 55214).
+As presented in Section 5.1.3, an SEC class was designated in which NIOSH found that it was infeasible to reconstruct doses for plutonium before August 31, 1946 due to inadequate monitoring.
 Therefore, dose reconstructions will not include any doses from plutonium before August 31, 1946.

 By far the most serious intakes at Hanford involved plutonium and 241Am.
-Routine urinalyses for plutonium started in September 1946 (Wilson 1987).
+Routine urinalyses for plutonium started in September 1946 [Wilson 1987].
 The first plutonium bioassay analysis consisted of lanthanum fluoride precipitation and thenoyl trifluoroacetone (TTA) extraction and gross alpha counting.
-Electrodeposition on a stainless-steel disk in combination with nuclear track emulsion (autoradiography) started in December 1952.
+Electrodeposition on a stainless-steel disk in combination with nuclear track emulsion

+(autoradiography) started in December 1952.
 Detection levels for these and subsequent procedures are listed in Table 5-2.
-The definition of detection level no doubt changed over the years, but the levels in Table 5-2 fit reasonably with the concept of limit of detection or MDA.
-For example, Wilson (1987) states,
+The definition of "detection level" no doubt changed over the years, but the levels in Table 5-2 fit reasonably with the concept of limit of detection or MDA.
+For example, Wilson [1987] states:

-From statistical evaluations of data collected in 1953, the true detection limit with nucleartrack film was determined.
+From statistical evaluations of data collected in 1953, the true detection limit with nuclear-track film was determined.
 These evaluations showed 0.05 dpm was achievable within reasonable confidence levels.
-Occasionally recovery, counting, etc., allowed detection levels to be as low as 0.028 dpm and for a short period, a level of 0.027 dpm was reached
+Occasionally recovery, counting, etc., allowed detection levels to be as low as 0.028 dpm and for a short period, a level of 0.027 dpm was reached and used as the detection level ...
+This practice [of recording lower detection levels] was discontinued and the more conservative 0.05 dpm was used routinely even though lower levels were possible part of the time.